deliveroo/deliveroo.engineering/_posts/2019-10-02-where-are-they-now.md

   - "Jenny Sivapalan"
   - "Troy Harris"
 excerpt: >
-  How Deliveroo does Hack days and then takes it to production
+  How Deliveroo does Hack days and then takes projects to production

 ---